OpenStackOnRaPi/ostackinstall/README.md

 > [!Warning]
 > In case of getting `PermissionError: [Errno 13] Permission denied: '/etc/kolla/passwords.yml'` change file permissions: `chown a+wr /etc/kolla/passwords.yml`.
 You can restore original permissions of `passwords.yml` after that.

-  * edit file `/etc/kolla/passwords.yml` and change the keystone admin password to a human-readable form (search `keystone_admin_password`; you can set it simple, e.g., `admin` as in our case
+  * edit file `/etc/kolla/passwords.yml` and change the keystone admin password to a human-readable form (search for `keystone_admin_password`; you can set the password simple, e.g., `admin` as in our case)
 ```
 $ sudo nano /etc/kolla/passwords.yml
 ```